Independent station: List of notable Canadian independent stations

 Since the mid-1990s, most independent television stations in Canada have merged into television systems (such as CTV Two) by adopting common branding and/or programming, or have become fully owned-and-operated stations of networks with which they had previously had more informal programming arrangements as with CIHF, CICT and CITV, which are all now Global stations.
-However, this trend was partially reversed in 2009 with the demise of Canwest's E! system, which resulted in three of its stations, with CHCH in Hamilton, CJNT in Montreal and CHEK in Victoria, with CHCH-DT becoming independent; CJNT-DT becoming subsequently affiliated with City in 2012 (later becoming a full-time O&O in 2013) and CHEK-DT becoming independent as well (Although having a secondary affiliation with Yes TV).
+However, this trend was partially reversed in 2009 with the demise of Canwest's E! system, which resulted in affiliate CHCH in Hamilton becoming independent, CJNT in Montreal becoming subsequently affiliated with City in 2012 (later becoming a full-time O&O in 2013), and CHEK in Victoria) becoming independent as well (although having a secondary affiliation with Yes TV).

 CHCH and CHEK are the only television stations in Canada currently operating as independent stations in the American sense of the term.
 However, since the fall of 2010, these two stations (previously along with CJNT) have resumed sharing some common American programming.

 CJON in St. John's, Newfoundland and Labrador, while officially unaffiliated with a network, in practice airs a mix of programming sublicensed from two of Canada's main commercial networks, CTV (which it was formally affiliated with until 2002, with only CTV's news programming being carried on the station since then) and Global, rather than purchasing broadcast rights independently.

 CFTU and CFHD in Montreal also operate as independents.
 However, each of these stations has a specific programming focus: educational programming in the case of the former, and multicultural programming in that of the latter.

 Three independent religious stations also exist in Canada: CHNU in the Fraser Valley Regional District, CIIT in Winnipeg, and CJIL in Lethbridge.
 CIIT and CHNU formerly served as part of the two-station Joytv religious television system from 2005 until the system's dissolution in 2013.

 Apart from these, some additional independent stations exist in Canada as community-oriented specialty stations.
 These stations, such as CFTV-DT in Leamington, Ontario and CHCO-TV in St. Andrews, New Brunswick, transmit at low power.